nibrasmuhamed/Hack-ref/Owasp Top 10.md

 When a webapp accidentally divulges sensitive data, we refer to it as "Sensitive Data Exposure".
 This is often data directly linked to customers (e.g. names, dates-of-birth, financial information, etc), but could also be more technical information, such as usernames and passwords.
 At more complex levels this often involves techniques such as a "Man in The Middle Attack", whereby the attacker would force user connections through a device which they control, then take advantage of weak encryption on any transmitted data to gain access to the intercepted information (if the data is even encrypted in the first place...).
 Of course, many examples are much simpler, and vulnerabilities can be found in web apps which can be exploited without any advanced networking knowledge.
 Indeed, in some cases, the sensitive data can be found directly on the webserver itself

+saving data without better encryption saving db data's within web app and it is available to anyone

+## severity four - XML External Entity

+An XML External Entity (XXE) attack is a vulnerability that abuses features of XML parsers/data.
+It often allows an attacker to interact with any backend or external systems that the application itself can access and can allow the attacker to read the file on that system.
+They can also cause Denial of Service (DoS) attack or could use XXE to perform Server-Side Request Forgery (SSRF) inducing the web application to make requests to other applications.
+XXE may even enable port scanning and lead to remote code execution.

+There are two types of XXE attacks: in-band and out-of-band (OOB-XXE).
+1) An in-band XXE attack is the one in which the attacker can receive an immediate response to the XXE payload.

+2) out-of-band XXE attacks (also called blind XXE), there is no immediate response from the web application and attacker has to reflect the output of their XXE payload to some other file or their own server.